istedman/PIC10FXXX_dev/README.md

 Provide user access to GPIO pins and
 Powered from a +5V supply.

+Compatible 8 pin PIC micro-controllers
+The author has not tested all these devices, they are listed here as they have a device pinout that matches the PCB

+PIC10F200, PIC10F202, PIC10F204, PIC10F206, PIC10F320 and PIC10F322.

 Board is easily fabricated by the hobbyist.

 I used this board when developing the ATX power adaptor firmware, also on my github: